Remembering ‘Criminal Minds’ Season 1 With Thomas Gibson, Shemar Moore, Lola Glaudini, And Mandy Patinkin

 Criminal Minds with Thomas Gibson, Shemar Moore, Lola Glaudini and Mandy Patinkin can still be viewed on Netflix, who have all 11 previous seasons.

-[Featured Imge by Peter Kramer/Getty Images]
+[Featured Image by Peter Kramer/Getty Images]